 Dumpster Diving Tips, Is It for You or Does it Disgust You?

 Dumpster Diving Tips?
 This report was done in 2007, and nothing has changed.
-If I had seen it then, I would have said I would NEVER go Dumpster Diving, but now I have changed my mind.
-I have subconsciously been moving towards a simpler life in the past years.
+If I had seen it, I would have said I would NEVER do Dumpster Diving, but now I have changed my mind.
+Over the past few years, I have been moving towards a simpler life.

-As I work doing service calls around New York City, I have noticed a few things.
-One sees delicious food sitting out on the street in trash bags waiting for pick up.
+I have begun to notice a few things as I work, doing service calls around the New York City area, and seeing what looked like delicious food sitting out on the street in trash bags waiting for pickup.

 I was always too embarrassed to investigate.
-Until one day, I witnessed (I pre-conceived to be a bum) a person opening the bags.
-He pointed out that delicious vegetables and packaged goods were in those bags.
+Until one day I witnessed (I pre-conceived to be a bum) a person opening the bags.
+He was pointing out that there were delicious vegetables and packaged goods in those bags.

 Even then, many people were too proud to investigate.
-Some spent money on the food truck a few yards away or went without food.
+Some spent money on the food truck a few yards away, while others just went without food.
 Today, my views have changed, and I now actively look for the possibility of delicious food being thrown away.

-A few evenings ago, I went to a few food markets to catch the train back to New Jersey and witnessed a man looking through garbage bags on the streets.
+A few evenings ago, on my way back to New Jersey to catch the train, I stopped at a few food markets and witnessed a man looking through garbage bags on the street.
 I stopped to ask if there was anything good.

 He looked at me as if I were making fun of him.